 - “I am going to start to exercise.”

-- I want to lose one stone by the Summer
+- I will lose one stone by June

 - I am going to read one book a month

 - I am going to start walking three times a week

 I’m sure you’ll agree, these already sound more achievable, as you know what you are aiming for.
 So what can you put in place, so that you can be one of those smug people who create goals and smash them!

 Know your Why